🎉 Discount: For first 5 people to book a Board & Train or Private Training Package

 What’s Less Effective (and often harmful):

-• Aversive-based methods (shock, prong, punishment without learning)
+• Aversive-based methods (punishment without learning)

 • Dominance theory / pack leader models (debunked and outdated)